ephbaum/ephbaum/README.md

   - 🔖 [Personal Blog](https://ephwords.com)
   - and so many more... seriously, I'm not hard to find.
 Many others have reached out — will you?

 # Welcome

 Welcome to my GitHub Profile.
 If you're reading this, I'd love to know!

-Serioously, let me know that you've actually read my `README.md` right here on GitHub.com 😅🤙
+Seriously, let me know that you've actually read my `README.md` right here on GitHub.com 😅🤙

 Also, if you're feeling at all generous, feel free to tip me or [buy me a kombucha](https://buymeacoffee.com/ephbaum) or something